SKIP TO MAIN

 Grantees & Grantmaking | November 18, 2025

 During the March 2025 Idaho Rally for Public Lands, more than a thousand people gathered at the Idaho state capitol to protest potential privatization or state control of federal public lands.
-Photo courtesy of ACLU-Idaho.
+Photo courtesy of the ACLU of Idaho.

 Q3 grantmaking included 26 grants totaling more than $8.3 million, the latest step in our pledge to double 2025 funding.

 “Right now, we’re seeing aggressive government moves to come after individual rights.
-As an organization that serves many communities, we’re having to be very strategic with limited resources,” says Leo Morales, executive director of American Civil Liberties Union of Idaho Foundation (ACLU-Idaho).
+As an organization that serves many communities, we’re having to be very strategic with limited resources,” says Leo Morales, executive director of the American Civil Liberties Union of Idaho (ACLU of Idaho).

-Based in Boise, ACLU-Idaho is a local affiliate of the national ACLU, a nonprofit civil rights organization founded on a vision of fairness and equity for everyone.
+Based in Boise, the ACLU of Idaho is a local affiliate of the national ACLU, a nonprofit civil rights organization founded on a vision of fairness and equity for everyone.

 In Idaho and elsewhere, immigrant and LGBTQ communities are being targeted.